nathan-old/GDC-student-robotics-2022/README.md

 - arduino: Contains the scripts for the arduino, apparently
 - demos: Old scripts that were in this repo before i cleaned it up
 - Robot: the code that will be deploied
-# ToDo
+# TODO
-- offset for camera to robot centre
+- Offset for camera to robot centre
-- offset to grabber
+- Offset to grabber
-- get camera library working
+- Get camera library working
-- get positional mapping working
+- Get positional mapping working with distance tracking
-- build grabber
+- Build can grabber
-- build tin can lifting arm
+- Build lifting arm
-- code to use grabber
+- Code to use grabber
-- calibrate as distance is to centre of marker
+- Calibrate as distance is to centre of marker
-- debug display
+- Debug display
-- battery enclosure
+- Battery enclosure
-- flag mount
+- Flag mount
-- cable management
+- Cable management
-- cut down mounting bolts
+- Cut down mounting bolts
-- notch mounting plate
+- Notch mounting plates
-- mark motor letters
+- Mark motor letters
-- create spare part assemblies
+- Create spare part assemblies
-- start switch
+- Start switch/ button
-- hardcoded movement instructions
+- Hardcoded movement instructions
+- Create return to home function
+- Motor hubs/ grub screws
+- Make USB's accessable for COMP mode + code USB stick
+- Improve looks of robot
+- Give robot a name
+- Add GDC Branding